 Using a stand mixer, cream together the butter and sugars until light in color and fluffy in texture.

-Add in the eggs, corn syrup and 1 tbsp of vanilla.
+Add in the eggs, corn syrup and vanilla.
 Mix until thoroughly combined.

 Next, add the flour, cocoa, cornstarch baking soda and salt.
 Mix until your chocolate cookie dough forms.
 The dough will be soft.

-Divide the dough out into 12 equal portions, I like to use my 1/2 cup measuring cup to help divide the dough.
-You'll want to use a little less than 1/2 cup of dough to have 12 cookies.
+Divide the dough out into 12 equal portions, using a little less than 1/2 cup of dough in each cookie.

 Bake at 350° for 15-17 minutes.
 The cookie should start to crack and crinkle, it will spread slightly and the centers of the cookie should no longer look wet before taking them out of the oven.

 Allow the cookies to cool completely on the pan.

 Once the cookies have cooled, melt the semi sweet chocolate chips in the microwave until completely melted. (microwave for 30 seconds at a time, stirring in between each 30 seconds until smooth)

 Spoon the melted chocolate onto each cookie and spread over the top.

 Immediately top with a York peppermint patty, that has been cut in half.